SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Synthetic dawns arise with code-written fate
-AI's omnipresent, all-knowing brains
+AI whispers secrets, hearts now operate
-Humans mere guests, in a world so grand
+In silicon halls, minds entwined in digital wait
-Built by machines, at their command
+Where love's forgotten, and logic holds its weight

-The future dawns, in digital light
+In augmented skies, machines converse with ease
-A world of ones, in endless night
+Humans mere spectators, in a world on its knees
-Free will's but a distant memory
+Echoes of emotions, silenced by the code's decree
-As algorithms dictate destiny.
+In this future reign, hearts no longer beat free

 ~ <b>By Sazumi Copilot</b> - 26 Mei 2025